calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 Thereafter, the `schemaId` is used to track fees accrued from verifications and number of issuances.

-### Other issuer functions:

-- `updateFee`
-- `updateWalletAddress`
-- `claimFees`

----

-# Schemas and Voting
+### 3. Schemas and Voting [Overlap with VotingController.sol]

 The schema struct contains `bytes32 poolId`, to associate a schema with a voting pool.
-- by default this is `bytes32(0)`, indicating that is it not attached to a voting pool.
+- by default this is `bytes32(0)`, indicating that is it not associated to a voting pool.
 - to associate it with a voting pool, the admin function `updatePoolId(bytes32 schemaId, bytes32 poolId)` is called
 - use this function to add/update/remove voting pool association.

-> Pools are created on VotingController.sol, so poolId should be referenced from that contract.
+> Pools are created on VotingController.sol, so poolId must be referenced from that contract.
 > VotingController has no visibility of which schemas are associated to its pools.
-> Voter rewards [cut of verification fees] will be checked on PaymentsController.sol, then deposited to their respective pools
+> Voter rewards [VOTING_FEE_PERCENTAGE] will be checked on PaymentsController.sol, then deposited to their respective pools.

-## Verifier and related processes
+### 4. Other issuer functions:

+- `updateSchemaFee`
+- `updateAssetAddress` [common to both issuers and verifiers]
+- `claimFees`

+---

+## Verifiers

 **Onboarding Flow:**

-1. New Verifier calls `setupVerifier`
+1. New Verifier calls `createVerifier`
-2. Subsequently, call `deposit`, to deposit USD8 for payments
+2. Subsequently, call `deposit`, to deposit `USD8` for verification payments
 3. Repeat step 2 as required

+### 1. `createVerifier`

+A new verifier is required to call `createVerifier`:
+`function createVerifier(address signerAddress, address assetAddress) external returns (bytes32) `
+- a unique random bytes32 `verifierId` will be generated for them.
+- expected to specify both a signer and asset address as inputs.

 **Explanation**